GoHypernet/Galileo-sdk/docs/src/landing_zones.rst

     URL: https://galileoapp.auth0.com/activate
     Code: XXXX-XXXX

 * Follow those instructions.
 Once you have confirmed your code at the provided URL you should see your new Landing Zone appear in the Galileo Landing Zones tab as show below!
+The dot next to the LZ name will be green when the LZ is online.
+If you stop the LZ container or turn your host machine off, this will disconnect the LZ session and the dot will turn red.

 .. image:: images/landing_zone_tab.png